-When a consumer has placed a fraud alert, including one relating to identity theft, or an active duty military alert with a nationavide consumer reporting agency as defined in Section 603(p) and resellers, Section 605A(h) imposes limitations on users of reports obtained from the consumer reporting agency in certain circumstances, including the establishment of a new credit plan and the issuance of additional credit cards.
-For unital fraud alerts and active they alerts, the user must have reasonable policies and procedures in place to form a belief that the user knows the identity of the applicant or contact the consumer at a telephone number specified by the consumer; in the case of extended fraud alerts, the user must contact the consumer in accordance with the contact information provided in the consumer's alert
+When a consumer has placed a fraud alert, including one relating to identity theft, or an active duty military alert with a autionwide consumer reporting agency as defined in Section 605A(h) imposes limitations on users of reports obtained from the consumer reporting agency in certain circumstances, including the establishment of a new credit plan and the issuance of additional credit cards.
+For initial fraud alerts and active duty alerts, the user must have reasonable policies and procedures in place to form a belief that the user knows the identity of the applicant or contact the consumer at a telephone manber specified by the consumer; in the case of extended fraud aferts, the user must contact the consumer in accordance with the contact information provided in the consumer's alert.